Germany: Anti-far-right protests held ahead of state polls – DW – 08/31/2024

 Germany: Anti-far-right protests held ahead of state pollsAugust 31, 2024

-The protest was held in downturn Erfurt, the capital of Thuringia state, where one of the votes for the regional parliament will take place on Sunday.
+The protest was held in downturn Erfurt, the capital of the state of Thuringia, where one of the votes for the regional parliament will take place on Sunday.
 The other is in the state of Saxony.

 The Erfurt march was arranged by the "Auf die Plätze" (On Your Marks) alliance.

-Many holding banners and chanting, the protesters moved through Erfurt's city center to the main Cathedral Square or Domplatz.
+Many demonstrators held banners and chanted while marching through Erfurt's city center to the main Cathedral Square.

 Protest coincided with AfD rally